GLKC-Lab/microglia-morphometry/README.md

   - This is used in the automated [Semantic Segmentation](https://github.com/embl-cba/microglia-morphometry#automated-semantic-segmentation)
 - `Maximal cell skeleton length [um]` = 450 micrometer
   - This is used in the automated [Object Splitting](https://github.com/embl-cba/microglia-morphometry#automated-object-splitting)
-Note:
+- `Maximal cell skeleton length [um]` = 450 micrometer
+  - This is used in the automated [Object Splitting](https://github.com/embl-cba/microglia-morphometry#automated-object-splitting)
+- `Maximal cell contact length [um]` = 20 micrometer
+  - This is used in the automated [Object Splitting](https://github.com/embl-cba/microglia-morphometry#automated-object-splitting)

+**Important**:
-- As the parameters are in micrometer units it is critical that the input images have the correct calibration (pixel size)!
+- As the parameters are in **micrometer units** it is critical that the input images have the correct calibration (pixel size)!

 ### Automated semantic segmentation